-&lt;sup>25 For purposes of this report, we consider local fair housing ordinances to be laws that prohibit discrimination in housing transactions.
-Two counties (Lorain and Medina) passed resolutions making housing discrimination illegal.
-We have included these as fair housing ordinances.
-In addition to the ordinances listed here, a number of Housing Research & Advocacy Center Page 10 provide the same protection as federal or state law, others are broader, offering protection from discrimination to additional classes of individuals.
+Locally, 37 governments in Cuyahoga County have fair housing ordinances, compared to nine in Lorain County, four in Lake County, three in Ashtabula County, and three in Medina County.
+There are no local fair housing ordinances in Geauga County.
+While some of these ordinances provide the same protection as federal or state law, others are broader, offering protection from discrimination to additional classes of individuals.
 The additional classes protected by cities in the region (and the number of local jurisdictions protecting them) include age (24 ordinances), marital status (21), creed (18), sexual orientation (11), disabled veteran status and Vietnam veteran status (5), ethnic group (5), gender identity (5), military status (3), military discharge status (1), occupation (1), parental status (1), and source of income (1).